AI Services

 AI Services Feature

-Once enabled, a new Artificial Intelligence menu item appears in the admin dashboard, allowing administrators to create and manage AI Profiles.
+Once enabled, a new Artificial Intelligence menu item appears in the admin dashboard, allowing administrators to create and manage AI Profiles, provider connections, deployments, templates, and related AI settings.

-An AI Profile defines how the AI system interacts with users — including its welcome message, system message, and response behavior.
+An AI Profile defines how the AI system interacts with users — including its welcome message, system message, response behavior, deployments, and selected tools or knowledge capabilities.

 This feature does not include any AI completion client implementations such as OpenAI.
 It only provides the user interface and core services for managing AI profiles.
 You must install and configure a compatible provider module (e.g., OpenAI, Azure, AzureAIInference, or Ollama) separately.